 - Manage your stress.

-- Familiarize with all aspects of the FMGE/MCI exam/MCI screening test: Practice as many past exam papers & mocks as possible to nasty surprises (Less nasty surprises = less stress)
+- Familiarize with all aspects of the FMGE/MCI exam/MCI screening test: Practice as many past exam papers & mocks as possible to minimize the nasty surprises (Less nasty surprises = less stress)

 - Groom your learning skills based on your learning style to aid in your recall during your FMGE preparation